james-prior/pillar-kata-roman-numeral-calculator/README.md

         Simplified API to use a shared static buffer for returned Roman numerals.
 This is the simplest overall.

+        There were small improvements after this commit.

 ## C demo-program

+    b806b5a 2017-11-29 20:05:53 -0500

-    This little program demonstates that the library works.
+        This little program demonstrates that the library works.

-    This was done completely separately from the library to show that it was using the roman package installed on the system.
+        This was done completely separately from the library to show that it uses the roman package installed on the system.
         Hand edited Makefile was used instead of autotools monster.
-    Makefile is simple, but not as portable was with autotools for library.
+        The Makefile is simple, but not as portable as with autotools for the library.

-    b806b5a 2017-11-29 20:05:53 -0500
+        There were small improvements after this commit.